 Stroke risk in a “healthy” patient: personalised modelling of thrombus formation and movement in the blood stream after catheter ablation therapy for atrial fibrillation

 Applications accepted all year round

 Stroke is a common complication of atrial fibrillation (AF), which itself is the most widespread cardiac arrhythmia.
 However, the assessment of stroke risk is not straightforward in a large population of AF patients who are presented in sinus rhythm (SR), including patients after catheter ablation (CA) therapy, i.e. “healthy” patients.
 The aim of the proposed project is to develop a novel image-based computational workflow for predicting stroke risk in this challenging population.

-The project will develop and validate personalised models of the thermal-fluid dynamics in the left atrium during CA, including mechanisms of blood stasis, thrombus formation and its location tracking in the blood stream.
+Details The project will develop and validate personalised models of the thermal-fluid dynamics in the left atrium during CA, including mechanisms of blood stasis, thrombus formation and its location tracking in the blood stream.
 The models will be applied to three cohorts (healthy volunteers in SR, pre-CA patients in AF, post-CA patients in SR) to predict stroke risk.
 Our personalised modelling approach will allow for significantly improved stroke risk assessment and anti-coagulation therapy prescription for patients undergoing CA therapy.

 Person Specification The successful candidate should have or expect to have an Honours Degree at 2.1 or above (or equivalent) in Bioengineering or Engineering, Mathematics, Physics, Computer Science or a related discipline.
 A basic knowledge of programming (Matlab, C/C++ or Fortran) and/or medical imaging is a desired skill, though not essential.